ankit-prabhavak/FaceRecognitionUnifiedInterfaceTechnoloy/README.md

 - **SQLAlchemy**: ORM for interacting with the SQLite database.
 - **Werkzeug**: Provides utilities like `secure_filename` for file uploads.

-You can install the necessary dependencies by running:
+In order to run , install the following dependencies:

 ## Setup and Installation